Back to Back Issues Page |

 What we call the English saddle might more appropriately be referred to as the European saddle, having its roots in the lightweight saddles developed by the Germans and Hungarians as a saddle for war horses enabling them to jump over enemy foot soldiers and out maneuver armored knights.

+It was the invention of firearms that the reestablished need to return to the swift warm blooded chargers and the Spanish and Barb breeds were once again in favor.
+The changes from power to speed in warfare tactics further influenced the design of the warrior's lightweight saddles.
 The training of large numbers of cavalry recruits was generally speaking a long and tedious process.
 It was in addressing this issue that a major change in saddlery occurred, leading to what we today refer to as the English Forward Seat saddle.
 An Italian cavalry officer by the name of Frederico Caprilli introduced the school of forward seat riding in the late 19th century.

 Caprilli's Forward Seat saddle concept initially was met with skepticism and downright hostility but the Forward Seat eventually replaced the fashionable English backward seat as the saddle of choice for the sport of fox hunting.
 And the rest, as they say, is history.